hveerten/katu/Readme.md

 make
 ```

-This will compile a static library in the folder `src`, four examples in
+This will compile a static library in the folder `src`, five examples in
 the folder `examples` and a util in the `tables` folder.

 ## Usage